 Popular online platforms to help you sell products to customers around the world.

 Whether you’re a sole trader or a big business, online marketplaces can help you connect with customers all over Canada and the world.
 But with so many different platforms available, how do you decide which marketplace is best to help you sell your stuff?

 From global giants where you can list just about anything to marketplaces that specialize in one-of-a-kind handcrafted items, let’s take a look at 10 popular online marketplaces for US sellers.

 What’s the downside?
 The competition on Amazon is brutal, so you’ll need to find a way to make your products stand out from the crowd.
 Fees also apply, so factor these into your calculations when working out your price points.
-For more information on how to manage international payments as an Amazon Seller, check out our handy guide.

 With 168 million active buyers around the globe, eBay is one of the largest and most diverse marketplaces in the world.
-Founded in 1995, this online marketplace is perhaps best known as an auction site, but its “Buy It Now” option allows you to sell items straight away at fixed prices. eBay boasts 26 international sites and allows you to sell everything from books and electronics to furniture, jewelery and essential oils.
+Founded in 1995, this online marketplace is perhaps best known as an auction site, but its “Buy It Now” option allows you to sell items straight away at fixed prices. eBay boasts 26 international sites and allows you to sell everything from books and electronics to furniture, jewelry and essential oils.

 Just like Amazon, eBay’s massive size means there’s always a risk of getting lost in the crowd.
 And while you get 40 free listings per month, additional listings attract an insertion fee and you’ll also need to pay a percentage fee on the value of each sale.